TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-3.md

 }
 {% endhighlight %}

 Next is lookup by DWARF register number.
-This time I'll actually check for an error condition just incase we get some weird DWARF information:
+This time I'll actually check for an error condition just in case we get some weird DWARF information:

 {% highlight cpp %}
 uint64_t get_register_value_from_dwarf_register (pid_t pid, unsigned regnum) {